Mayurji/Computer-Vision/Image_Captioning/ReadME.md

 ### Image Captioning

-Image Captioning is one of the biggest challenges in Computer Vision, as it involves a couple of crucial ideas.
+Image Captioning is one of the biggest challenges in Computer Vision, as it revolves around a couple of crucial ideas.
 First, understanding the image and then secondly, presenting it through utterances like humans do.
-The ideas is a CNN-RNN model, where CNN is considered as Encoder of the network while the RNN is considered as Decoder of the Network.
+The idea is a CNN-RNN model, where CNN is considered as Encoder of the network, while the RNN is considered as Decoder of the Network.

 ### Understanding COCO Dataset